Dairy Farmers of Ontario: Mandate

-DFO administers the raw cow milk quality program under the auspices of the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), which licenses all dairy farms under the Ontario Milk Act.
-The Ontario Farm Products Marketing Commission delegates authority to all marketing boards, including the DFO.
-The DFO has the authority to set the price of milk, based on its end use.
-The DFO sets most prices based on those established at the national level by the Canadian Milk Supply Management Committee (CMSMC).
+DFO administers the raw cow milk quality program under the auspices of the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFA), which licenses all dairy farms under the Ontario Milk Act.
+The Ontario Farm Products Marketing Commission delegates authority to all marketing boards, including DFO.
+DFO has the authority to set the price of milk, based on its end use.
+DFO sets most prices based on those established at the national level by the Canadian Milk Supply Management Committee (CMSMC).

 Supply management

-In Canada, the dairy industry, along with the chicken, turkey, egg, and broiler hatching egg industries, operate under national supply management systems.
+In Canada, the dairy industry, along with the chicken, turkey, egg and broiler hatching egg industries, operate under national supply management systems.
 In March 2018, the Wisconsin Farmers Union (WFU) hosted events in Eau Claire, Edgar, Fond du Lac, Dodgeville, and Westby featuring DFO's Ralph Dietrich and Murray Sherk talking to Wisconsin dairy farmers about the benefits of Canada's dairy supply management to Canadian "producers, processors and the Canadian economy" In his message as DFO VC, Dietrich said that with American dairy system facing a crisis, the SM system provides an orderly marketing system as an option.

 Dairy farming in Ontario

-There are over four thousand dairy farmers in Ontario represented by the DFO as their marketing organization.
-Annually, Ontario dairy farms produce $1.8 billion worth of milk products making them the largest agricultural sector in the province.
+There are over three thousand one hundred dairy farmers in Ontario represented by the DFO as their marketing organization.
+In 2025, Ontario dairy farms produce 3.17 billion litres of fresh milk.
+Dairy is the largest agricultural sector in the province.
 Dairy farmers in Ontario produce approximately 32 percent of Canada's milk.

 Milk Producer

-DFO publish the monthly dairy farmer's magazine, Milk Producer.
+For more than a century, DFO publishes the monthly dairy farmer's magazine, Milk Producer.

 Spring Policy Conference (SPC)

-The DFO holds a policy conference each spring.
+DFO holds a policy conference each spring.
 At the 2018 Spring Policy Conference (SPC), topics of discussion included the potential economic impact of international trade negotiations, both the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), signed March 2018, and the North American Free Trade Agreement (NAFTA) under renegotiation.
 Other concerns included 2018 "milk production exceeding current demand" and changes in Health Canada's policies regarding the food guide and its labeling standards.